Stojj2/Portfolio-Project-3/README.md

   - If the answer is correct the player will se a green text that says "Correct answer"
     - ![Correct](docs/correct.png)

-  - If the answer is correct the player will se a red text that says "Incorrect answer"
+  - If the answer is incorrect the player will se a red text that says "Incorrect answer"
     - ![Correct](docs/incorrect.png)

 ### Future Features